What About Those That Got Resurrected Before Christ?

 In addition, there were also many saints in Jerusalem who rose at the resurrection of Jesus (Matthew 27:50–53).
 For more, check the following link: https://bibleask.org/how-many-persons-were-resurrected-from-the-dead-in-the-scriptures/

-These saints were resurrected only by virtue of, and in anticipation of, Jesus’ own resurrection.
-As all the believers in the OT were saved by the atoning blood of animals that pointed to the future blood of the Son of God that was to be shed in the NT, likewise, all the dead saints before Christ got resurrected by hope and faith of His resurrection.
+However, these saints were resurrected only by virtue of, and in the hope of, Jesus’ own resurrection.
+As all the believers in the OT were saved by the atoning blood of animals that pointed to the future blood of the Son of God that was to be shed in the NT, likewise, all the dead saints before Christ got resurrected by anticipation and faith of His resurrection.
 In this real sense, Christ is the firstfruits of those who are made alive.

 Christ the Firstfruits

 The Lord commanded the ancient Israelites to present the first sheaf of the barley harvest to the priest.
 Then, the priest waved it before the Lord as a pledge of the full harvest that was to follow.
 This ceremony was to be performed on the 16th of Nisan (Abib; Leviticus 23:10).
 The Passover supper was eaten on Nisan 14 (Leviticus 23:5), and on the 16th came the offering of the firstfruits.